abyssaltheking/expanding-world/README.md

 ## Building

-I kept it simple, as this is my first ever Makefile, and my first time using a build system, and also my first project in C. Anyway, here are the commands
+I kept it simple, as this is my first ever Makefile, and my first time using a build system, and also my first project in C.

+Anyway, here are the commands:

 ```bash
 $ make       # builds to build/